Why does the Netherlands love orange? The full explainer

 Countries that use orange because of the Netherlands

-As the Dutch gained political power and sailed across the globe to colonise and conquer, their influence left substantial marks in the places they went.
+As the Dutch sailed across the globe to colonise and conquer, their influence left an indelible mark on the places they went.

-This includes their use of the colour orange, which leaked into many flags, names and symbols we still see today.
+This includes the colour orange, which leaked into many flags, names, and symbols we still see today.

-Between 1652 and 1795, the Dutch East India Company controlled the Eastern Cape frontier of Southern Africa.
+Between 1652 and 1795, the Dutch East India Company controlled the Eastern Cape of Southern Africa.

-Many employees of the company retired here and bought farmlands, as well as African and Asian slaves, to run the farms.
+Many employees of the company retired there and bought farmlands, as well as African and Asian slaves, to run the farms.

-But in 1806, the Cape colony fell under British rule, which abolished slavery in the region in 1834.
-The Dutch Boers (farmers) eventually grew tired of paying taxes to the British and refused to give up their slaves.
+However, the Eastern Cape fell under British rule in 1806, which abolished slavery in the region in 1834.
+The Dutch Boers (farmers) eventually grew tired of paying taxes to the British and didn’t want to give up their slaves.

 Thus, they departed on the Great Trek across southern Africa to establish their own settlements where they could rule themselves freely.